xsf/xmpp.org/data/README.rst

     -h, --help            show this help message and exit --rename NAME         Rename the project
-    --set-url URL         Change the URL of the project --set-platforms PLATFORM [PLATFORM ...]
+    --set-url URL         Change the URL of the project --set-doap URL        Change the URL of the project DOAP file --set-platforms PLATFORM [PLATFORM ...]
                           Change the contents of the last column --no-renewal